Design and Analysis of Switchback Experiments: Simulation Study

 \subsubsection{Simulation setup.}

+We run simulations whose setup are similar to Section~\ref{sec:simu:AsymptoticNormality:setup}; the only difference is that we only simulate one assignment path in this Section, and conduct hypothesis testing for this single run of the experiment.

-We run simulations based on the outcome model as in \eqref{eqn:simu:MoreGeneral}.
-We consider $T=120, m=2$.
-We consider three cases: (i) $m$ correctly specified $p=2$; (ii) $m$ is overestimated $p=3$, and we estimate the lag-$3$ causal estimand as in \eqref{eqn:estimand}; (iii) $m$ is underestimated $p=1$, and we pretend as if we estimated the lag-$1$ causal estimand.
+The outcome model we consider is in \eqref{eqn:simu:MoreGeneral}, and we consider the same parameterization as in Section~\ref{sec:simu:AsymptoticNormality:setup}, and conduct experiments under $3$ different scenarios $\delta \in \{1,2,3\}$.
+We consider three cases: (i) $m$ correctly specified so $p=2$; (ii) $p=3$, and we estimate the lag-$3$ causal estimand as in \eqref{eqn:estimand}; (iii) $p=1$, and we pretend as if we estimated the lag-$1$ causal estimand.
 However, the lag-$1$ causal estimand is not well defined.
 Instead, we estimate the $2$-misspecified lag-$1$ causal estimand as in \eqref{eqn:estimandgeneral}.

-For the outcome model, we consider the same parameterization as in Section~\ref{sec:simu:AsymptoticNormality}, and conduct experiments under $3$ different scenarios $\delta \in \{1,2,3\}$.

 We only simulate one assignment path.
 Since the outcome model is prescribed, we calculate the observed outcomes.
 There is only one time series of such observed outcomes.
 We calculate the Horvitz-Thompson estimator based on the simulated assignment path and the simulated observed outcomes.
 We calculate the lag-$p$ causal estimand directly, and also the $m$-misspecified lag-$p$ causal estimand in conjunction with the simulated assignment path.
 Finally, we perform the two inference methods from Section~\ref{sec:InferenceAndTesting}, and report their associated estimated $p$-values.
-The conservative sampling variance we take is $\hat{\sigma}^2_{\mathsf{U2}}$.
+For the asymptotic inference method we plug in $\widehat{\sigma}^2_{\mathsf{U}}$ the conservative upper bound of the variance.
 We choose $I=100000$ to be the number of samples drawn in the exact inference method as shown in Algorithm~\ref{alg:FisherExact}.